DirkTorre/DirkTorre/README.md

     <td>Intern Bioinformatics</td>
   </tr>
   <tr>
     <td colspan="3">Graduation.
 Demonstrated that DNA vaccines can be designed without DNA spacers between antigens, preventing the occurrence of junction epitopes.
 By optimizing the order of chained antigens using a pathfinding algorithm, we can create more effective DNA vaccines to combat skin cancer recurrence.
 After graduation, I developed the program a bit more to allow Immunetune to use it to enhance an experimental corona vaccine targeting SARS-CoV-2.
 Studied on the job: Algorithms; Vaccin Development; Cancer Biology and Web Development with Django.
-Extended my experience with Python, Pandas and Linux.</td>
+Gained more experience: Python, Pandas and Linux.</td>
   </tr>
   <tr>
     <td>2016 sep - 2017 jan</td>